A Man Alone (album): Reception

 Billboard called the album "excellent", stating, "The chairman of the board wrings somberness out of McKuen's musical poetry with results that achieve a lyrical beauty of its own.
 Even when he's just talking to musical background, Sinatra creates a mood that is moving and sincere.
 The pathos he engenders is perfect fuel for the lyrics."
+In a retrospective review in AllMusic, Stephen Thomas Erlewine disagreed, stating, "A Man Alone was intended to be a serious statement, but much of it comes off as embarrassing posturing.
+McKuen's compositions are lyrically slight and musically insubstantial, but what saves A Man Alone from being a total failure is the conviction of Sinatra's performance, as well as Don Costa's skillful arrangements."